-Not your typical residential design firm, Mason Studio is known in the Canadian design community for their brilliant and quirky experimental projects, such as the immersive environments created for the 2012 Junction Design Crawl and the 2012 Interior Design Show (check out more venues of these installations here).
+Not your typical residential design firm, Mason Studio is known in the Canadian interior design community for their brilliant and quirky experimental projects, such as the immersive environments created for the 2012 Junction Design Crawl and the 2012 Interior Design Show.

 A Calgary-based interior designer since 2003, Leanne Bunnell has built a team of like-minded designers who share a firm belief in design that reflects their clients’ personalities and lifestyle.